Human germline engineering: Designer babies

-In a 2019 animal study with Liang Guang Small Spotted pigs, increased muscle mass was achieved with precise editing of the myostatin signal peptide.
-Myostatin is a negative regulator of muscle growth, so through mutating the signal peptide regions of the gene, muscle growth could be promoted in the experimental pigs.
-The Myostatin genes in 955 pig embryos were mutated at several locations with CRISPR and implanted into five surrogates, resulting in 16 piglets.
-It was found that only specific mutations to the myostatin signal peptide resulted in increased muscle mass in the piglets mainly due to an increase in muscle fibers.
-A similar animal study created a knockout in the myostatin gene in mice, which also increased their muscle mass.
-This showed that muscle mass could be increased with germline editing, which is likely applicable to humans because humans also have the myostatin gene to regulate muscle growth.
-Human germline engineering may then result in intentionally increased muscle mass, with applications such as gene doping.
+In a 2019 animal study with Liang Guang small spotted pigs, precise editing of the myostatin signal peptide yielded increased muscle mass.
+Myostatin is a negative regulator of muscle growth, so by mutating the gene's signal peptide regions could be promoted.
+One study mutated myostatin genes in 955 embryos at several locations with CRISPR/cas9 and implanted them into five surrogates, resulting in 16 piglets.
+Only specific mutations to the myostatin signal peptide increased muscle mass, mainly due to an increase in muscle fibers.
+A similar mice study knocked out the myostatin gene, which also increased their muscle mass.
+This showed that muscle mass could be increased with germline editing, which is likely applicable to humans because the myostatin gene regulates human muscle growth.